A duality for Moore groups: Introduction

-For a Hopf pro-\cst-algebra $A$, the dual algebra is defined as follows.
+For a $\odot$-Hopf *-algebra $A$, the dual algebra is defined as follows.
 The space $A^\star$ of linear continuous functionals on $A$, taken with the topology of uniform convergence on totally bounded subsets of $A$, has a natural algebra structure, so we can define its \cst-envelope $(A^\star)^\Diamond$.
-This is the dual algebra $\widehat A$ of $A$.
-The second dual algebra is obtained by repeated application of this procedure: $\hathatA=\big(({\widehat A})^\star\big)^\Diamond$, and $A$ is reflexive if $\hathatA=A$.
-In section~\ref{section_SIN} we prove that there exists a category of reflexive Hopf pro-\cst-algebras and that it contains the algebras $C(G)$ for all SIN-groups $G$.
+This is by definition the dual algebra $\widehat A$ of $A$.
+The second dual algebra is obtained by repeated application of this procedure: $\hathatA=\big(({\widehat A})^\star\big)^\Diamond$, and $A$ is said to be reflexive if $\hathatA=A$.

+The main result of this paper is proved in section~\ref{section_SIN}: there exists a category of reflexive $\odot$-Hopf *-algebras, which contains the algebras $C(G)$ for all Moore groups $G$.
+On this category, $\widehat{}\;$ is a duality functor.

+We would like to discuss the group case in more detail.
+Recall that $G$ is called a Moore group if all its irreducible representations are finite-dimensional.
+This class includes all Abelian and compact groups but not all discrete groups.
+The diagram \eqref{quadrat-intro} below illustrates the duality construction in the case of a Moore group.